Var (department): Recent times

 The First World War (1914–1918) stimulated growth in shipyards and military industries in the region, but weakened the agricultural and food industries.
 In 1942 the German Army moved from Occupied France into the zone libre, which included the Var department.
 The French Fleet was sabotaged in Toulon Harbour to keep it from falling into German hands.
 The Maquis Vallier, a group of maquis resistance fighters, was active.
 On 15 August 1944 American and Free French forces land at Saint-Tropez, Sainte-Maxime and Saint-Raphaël.
 The Free French fleet arrived at Toulon on 13 September.

 In the 1960s about 100,000 French citizens were repatriated from Algeria following the Algerian War of Independence and settled in the Var department.
 In 2014, Fréjus Mayor David Rachline became the first Senator from Var elected under the National Front (later National Rally) banner; alongside Stéphane Ravier from neighbouring Bouches-du-Rhône, the two became the first National Front members of the Senate under the Fifth Republic.

 Geography

-The department of Var has a surface area of 6,032 km2, and 420 km of coastline, including the offshore islands.
-56% of it is covered with forest.
-Its geological formations are divided into two regions; one composed of limestone to the northwest of a line between Toulon and Draguignan and of crystalline rock (quartz) to the southeast.
+The Var department has a surface area of 6,032 km2.
+It has 420 km of coastline, including the offshore islands.
+56% of its surface area is covered with forest.
+Its geological formations are divided into two regions: one composed of limestone to the northwest of a line between Toulon and Draguignan and of crystalline rock (quartz) to the southeast.

 The department is in the foothills of the French Alps and largely mountainous.
 Major mountains include: